PostHog/posthog.com/contents/product-engineers/llm-product-metrics.md

 **What is it?** Your total LLM costs divided by the number of active users.

-**Why it's useful:** Gives you an idea of how your costs will grow with your product.
+**Why it's useful:** Shows how your costs will grow with product usage.
 You can also compare this to revenue per user to understand if your profit margin is viable.

 **Questions to ask:**
 - Are average costs going up or down over time?
 - If they're increasing over time, is it because of increased product usage or increased generation costs?
+- Are you charging enough to have margin for the rest of your business?
+- Should you consider other LLMs with lower costs?
 - What specific features or types of interactions contribute the most to the cost per user?

 <ProductScreenshot